totalspectrum/spin2cpp/docs/c.md

 ### External Classes (e.g. Spin Objects)

 It is possible to use classes written in other languages.
+The syntax is similar to the BASIC `class using`, but in C this is written `struct __using`.
 For example, to use the FullDuplexSerial Spin object you would do:
 ```
-struct __fromfile("FullDuplexSerial.spin") fds;
+struct __using("FullDuplexSerial.spin") fds;

 void main()
 {